 Whichever type of rehab you choose, it could be the best resource available to you.
 These programs will help you to move past your addiction so that you’re never arrested for a DUI again.

 Your life isn’t over simply because you broke the DUI laws in Washington state.

 No one wants to be arrested for a DUI.
 It can strip you of your license and leave you feeling ashamed and overwhelmed.
 But, the fact that you were caught drunk driving doesn’t make you a bad person.

 Plenty of people have lived through it before and come out on the other side stronger than ever before.

 If you need help coping with the aftermath of your actions, we can help.
-Northpoint Evergreen Bellevue is an intensive outpatient program in Bellevue, WA.
+Northpoint the Evergreen is an intensive outpatient program in Bellevue, WA.
 We help individuals to overcome their struggles with drugs and alcohol.
 We can assist you as you work through this difficult time, so give us a call.

 Give it a Rating!